-There are more than 225,000 identified gifted students in Ohio (16% of Ohio's K-12 students).
-The state of Ohio has a gifted identification mandate with no gifted service mandate.
+There are more than 225,000 identified gifted students in Ohio.
+The state of Ohio has a gifted identification mandate of which we are thankful with no gifted service mandate of which we will continue to advocate for.
 Comparatively, we have fewer than 940 Gifted Intervention Specialists (GISs) and fewer than 1,150 gifted staff - including ESC staff to serve these students.
 While I will be discussing specific changes to the Operating Budget, it is important to note that these ratios of gifted staff to gifted students are deeply unsatisfactory and directly contribute to the daily burnout, struggles, and exhaustion of gifted staff.